 These ABCs form your strategy for requesting more vacation leave.
 Use them along with your free copy of the More Vacation Memo Template.
-For more information, see How to Craft Your Own Vacation Leave Terms.
+See How to Craft Your Own Vacation Leave Terms.

 The average vacation leave in the United States is 10-14 days, or two to three weeks a year.